paketo-buildpacks/rfcs/text/go/0001-go-bom.md

 the [Node.JS BOM Module](https://github.com/paketo-buildpacks/rfcs/blob/main/text/nodejs/0013-install-bom.md) was
 developed.

 We would like to add support for BOM generation in the Go language family.
 We would like to create a new buildpack to provide this.
 We do not anticipate the need for changes to other buildpacks in the language family.

-We propose to support generating BOMs only for projects which utilse vendoring via `go mod`.
+We propose to support generating BOMs only for projects which utilize vendoring via `go mod`.
+At this time we do not propose to support any other vendoring solutions
-At this time we do not propose to support any other vendoring solutions (e.g. `dep` or files copied directly into the `vendor` directory without a `go.mod` file).
+(e.g. `dep` or files copied directly into the `vendor` directory without a `go.mod` file).
 Extending the new buildpack to support to other vendoring solutions could be a future RFC, if we discover a clear requirement for this.

 ## Implementation

 ### Tool details

-The Bill of Materials that will result should be an accurate accounting of all the modules that are defined and installed by `go modudules`.
+The Bill of Materials that will result should be an accurate accounting of all the modules that are defined and installed by `go modules`.

 There already exists a tool called [CycloneDX Gomod](https://github.com/CycloneDX/cyclonedx-gomod) which is an official CycloneDX supported-tool that creates valid CycloneDX BOMs for Go applications.
 CycloneDX is a BOM format supported by